fengcanluoye/prerender-spa-plugin-fork/README.md

         // Other puppeteer options.
         // (See here: https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions)
-        headless: false // Display the browser window when rendering.
+        headless: false, // Display the browser window when rendering.
 Useful for debugging.
-      })
+      }),
-    })
+    }),
-  ]
+  ],
 }
 ```

 ### v2.x Compability

 Most usages of `prerender-spa-plugin` v2.x should be compatible with v3.x.
 The exception being advanced configuration options that controlled PhantomJS.
 These have been replaced by pluggable renderers with their own specific configuration options.